Chemistry (CHE)

 CHE 4763.
 Medicinal Chemistry.
 (3-0) 3 Credit Hours.

-Prerequisites: A grade of "B-" or better in CHE 3643 and a grade of "C-" or better in CHE 3313.
+Prerequisite: A grade of "C-" or better in CHE 3643 and in BCH 3313 (or CHE 3313 in previous catalogs).
 Application of the principles of organic chemistry to medicinal studies, including drug discovery and design, drug synthesis, and chemical interactions in living systems.
-Differential tuition: $150.
+This course has Differential Tuition.

 CHE 4773.
 Advanced Catalysis.
 (3-0) 3 Credit Hours.

-Prerequisites: A grade of "B-" or better in CHE 3643 and a grade of “C-“ or better in CHE 3464.
+Prerequisite: A grade of "C-" or better in CHE 3643 and CHE 3464.
 Advanced topics in chemical catalysis and its application to the organic synthesis of complex molecules.
 Systems studied include important traditional catalytic processes and new methods introduced in the recent scientific literature.
-Differential tuition: $150.
+This course has Differential Tuition.

 CHE 4823.
 Chemical Kinetics and Dynamics.
 (3-0) 3 Credit Hours.

-Prerequisites: A grade of "C-" or better in CHE 3804 and MAT 1224, or PHY 1963, or consent of the instructor.
+Prerequisite: A grade of "C-" or better in CHE 3804, and either MAT 1223 (or MAT 1224 in previous catalogs) or PHY 1963, or consent of the instructor.
 Mechanism and rate of chemical reactions from a fundamental point of view, the nature of collisions including cross section and rate constant, and theories of elementary bimolecular and decay processes.
-The course examines different rate laws, the method of steady state approximation and its application to various type of reactions.
-Differential tuition: $150.
+The course examines different rate laws, the method of steady-state approximation, and its application to chemical reactions.
+This course has Differential Tuition.

 CHE 4853.
 Computational Chemistry.
 (3-0) 3 Credit Hours.

 Prerequisite: A grade of "C-" or better in CHE 3824 or consent of instructor.
 The application of molecular mechanical, molecular orbital, and density functional methods to problems of molecular structure, property, reactivity, and spectroscopy.
 Generally offered: Summer.
-Differential Tuition: $150.
+This course has Differential Tuition.

 CHE 4883.
 Introduction to Mass Spectrometry.
 (2-3) 3 Credit Hours.

 Prerequisite: A grade of "C-" or better in CHE 3804 or CHE 4354, or consent of instructor.
 The basic principles of interpreting mass spectra and how they are produced.
-The effect the method of ion production has on the observed mass spectra, and the theory and operation of various types of mass spectrometers will be covered.
+The effect the method of ion production has on the observed mass spectra, and the theory and operation of several types of mass spectrometers will be covered.
 The basic theory of ion-molecule reactions and principles and practice of biological mass spectrometry and other advanced topics will be presented.
-Differential Tuition: $150.
-Course Fees: IUC1 $15; L001 $30.
+This course has Differential Tuition.
+Course Fee: IUC1 $15; L001 $30.

 CHE 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and Dean of the College in which this course is offered.
+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; the registration form is available on the UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $50.
+May be repeated for credit, but no more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
+This course has Differential Tuition.

 CHE 4912.
 Independent Study.
 (0-0) 2 Credit Hours.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and Dean of the College in which this course is offered.
+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; registration form available on the UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $100.
+May be repeated for credit, but no more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
+This course has Differential Tuition.

 CHE 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and Dean of the College in which this course is offered.
+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; registration form available on the UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $150.
+May be repeated for credit, but no more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
+This course has Differential Tuition.

 CHE 4922.
 Special Project.
 (0-0) 2 Credit Hours.

 Special Project in Chemistry.
 A special laboratory research or library readings project under the direction of a faculty member that results in a report.
 Limited to science majors in their final year of undergraduate study.
 Course may not be repeated for more than 6 hours.
-Differential Tuition: $100.
+This course has Differential Tuition.

 CHE 4923.
 Special Project in Chemistry.
 (0-0) 3 Credit Hours.